This post was first published in 2015 but has been updated in 2019 with the most recent information on the best places to visit in Tasmania.

-Infatuated by the stunning images of Tassie’s natural beauty, mesmerised by the stories of the great hikes, and enchanted by the sunsets over Tasmania’s coastline, we decided to take advantage of Easter holidays and spend some time exploring Tasmania.
+Infatuated by the stunning images of Tassie’s natural beauty, mesmerized by the stories of the great hikes, and enchanted by the sunsets over Tasmania’s coastline, we decided to take advantage of Easter holidays and spend some time exploring Tasmania attractions.
 We discovered so much more than we ever bargained for.
-There were lots of places recommended by Tassie locals, experienced travelers, explorers ,and wonderers.
+There were lots of places to visit in Tasmania recommended by locals, experienced travelers, explorers, and wanderers.

 1. Cataract Gorge, Launceston

-The blue skies and sunny weather made it feel like one of the best ways to spend an afternoon in Launceston!
+The blue skies and sunny weather made it feel like one of the best things to do in Tasmania while spending an afternoon in Launceston!

 2. Walls of Jerusalem National Park

 But the next day when the weather cleared up, The Walls of Jerusalem revealed the most unique and breathtaking landscapes we experienced during our time in Tasmania.
 Volcanic rock peaks, highland lakes, and the alpine vegetation was unlike anything we have ever seen before.
-We were spoiled with the beauty inside the park and will hands down agree that this was our favourite spot in all of Tasmania.
+We were spoiled with the beauty inside the park and will hands down agree that this was our favourite spot.
+So if you are wondering what to do in Tasmania, consider putting this on your list!

 3. Cradle Mountain/Lake St Clair National Park

-Cradle Mountain National Park is arguably Tasmania’s biggest natural attraction.
+Cradle Mountain National Park is arguably the island’s biggest natural attraction, which makes it one of the most popular places to visit in Tasmania.
 Every day busloads of tourists visit the park to admire Cradle Mountain and Dove Lake in the North and Lake St Clair in the South.
-Some embark on the 3-5 hour hikes to appreciate the stunning views from the top, but most meander through short tracks, snap a few photos, and call it a day.
+Some embark on the 3-5 hour hikes to appreciate the stunning views from the top, but most meander through short tracks, snap a few photos and call it a day.
 Despite being rather touristy, the park is still a pleasure to the eyes with its impressive peaks and picturesque lakes.

 We choose to embark on a walk to Marion’s Lookout which allowed us to get away from the crowds and take the time to admire the beauty of Cradle Mountain National Park.